env0/customer-tools/scripts/README.md

 And creates a new environment with the same exact configuration.

 Note: FYI, this script cannot migrate your deployment history; it will be archived with the original environment.

+## Migrate Modules
+Allows a user to migrate modules from TFC over to env0 Module Registry